CuilingHe/BGGN213_github/README.md

 # BGGN213
-My classwork for BGGN213 at UCSD.
+My classwork for BGGN213 at UC S D.